 Bad days happen.
-A bombed job interview, a broken coffee machine (when you really need coffee), stepping in dog poop on the way to a date—it’s growing increasingly apparent that life can sometimes suck.
+A bombed job interview, a broken coffee machine (when you really need coffee), stepping in dog poop on the way to a date—we know, life can sometimes suck.
 We can’t get rid of a terrible commute or an intolerable co-worker (sorry), but we do have some sweet suggestions for improving a mood regardless.

 So You’re Having a Bad Day...